vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/velero-with-restic.md

 # Installing Velero in Tanzu Kubernetes Cluster

- [Velero](https://velero.io/docs), is an open source community standard tool to back up and restore Tanzu Kubernetes Grid (informally known as TKG) workloads.
+ [Velero](https://velero.io/docs) is an open source community standard tool to back up and restore Tanzu Kubernetes Grid (informally known as TKG) workloads.

- Velero Filesystem backups can be crash-consistent only if configured correctly.
-Crash consistency ensures that the backed-up data reflects a consistent state of the application and filesystem at a specific point in time, even in the event of a system crash or failure.
+ The Velero Filesystem backups are crash-consistent only when configured correctly.
+Crash consistency ensures that the backed up data reflects a consistent state of the application and filesystem at a specific point in time, even in the event of a system crash or failure.

-Starting from Velero v1.10, except for using restic to do file-system level backup and restore, kopia is been integrated.
+Velero v1.10 and above is integrated with Kopia when you are not using restic to do file-system level backup and restore.
 Kopia provides snapshot-like functionality, allowing you to capture the state of your application at a specific point in time.
 These snapshots can be used for both backup and restore operations, providing a consistent view of your application state.

-It's crucial to acknowledge that Velero filesystem backup alone does not ensure application crash-consistency.
-Achieving application-level crash consistency in Velero filesystem backups typically requires additional measures such as Application Quiescence, which involves pausing the application or utilizing Pre and Post-Backup Hooks.
-These steps help maintain data integrity and ensure a smoother recovery process.
+It's crucial to acknowledge that the Velero filesystem backup alone does not ensure application crash-consistency.
+Achieving application-level crash consistency in Velero filesystem backups typically requires additional measures, such as, Application Quiescence, which involves pausing the application or utilizing Pre and Post-Backup Hooks.
+These steps help maintain data integrity, and ensure a better recovery process.

 - **Manual Approach**: